Content

 The function code for the `GetSnippet` and `SaveSnippet` endpoints are defined in [`SnippetsTool.cs`](./src/FunctionsMcpTool/SnippetsTool.cs).
 The `McpToolsTrigger` attribute applied to the async `Run` method exposes the code function as an MCP Server.

-This shows the code for a few MCP server examples (get string, get object, save object):
+The following shows the code for a few MCP server examples (get string, get object, save object):

 ```csharp